du5rte/typoRhythm/README.md

 }
 ```

-TypoRhythm will do all the rhythmic math for you in Ems and complile to css:
+TypoRhythm will do the rhythmic math for you in `ems` and compile to css:
 ```css
 h3 {
   font-size: 1.3125rem;